 Course Assessment Tools Marks Time (hrs.)
-Theory / Computer based Written paper based on the entire syllabus.
-Computer-based assessment in the college 60 2 premises.
-Oral Questions based on the entire syllabus.
-25 As applicable Practical Performance of the practical assigned during the Examination and the output / results obtained.
-25 2 Oral & Practical Project based courses - Performance of the practical assigned during the examination and the output / results obtained.
-Based on the practical performed during the Examination and on the entire syllabus.
-As per the scheme 2
+Theory / Written paper based on the entire syllabus.
+60 2 Computer based Computer-based assessment in the college premises.
+60 2 Oral Questions based on the entire syllabus.
+25 As applicable Practical Performance of the practical assigned during the 25 2 Tactical Examination and the output / results obtained.
+23 2 Oral & Practical Project based courses - Performance of the practical assigned during the examination and the output / results obtained.
+As per the scheme 2 Based on the practical performed during the Examination and on the entire syllabus.

-Prepared by Checked by Head of the Department Principal
+Prepared by Checked by Head of the Department Vice-Principal Principal

-Program: Artificial Intelligence & Machine Learning S.Y.B.
-Tech.
-Semester: III Course: Linear Algebra and Optimization Techniques (DJS23ACPC301) Course: Linear Algebra and Optimization Techniques Tutorial (DJS23ATPC301)
+Program: Artificial Intelligence (AI) and Data Science S.Y B.Tech Semester: III

+Course: Linear Algebra and Optimization Techniques (DJS23SCPC301)

+Course: Linear Algebra and Optimization Techniques Tutorial (DJS23STPC301)
-Pre-requisite: -- Knowledge of

-- 1. Solving a simultaneous linear equation using concept of matrices. - 2.Calculus.
+1. Solving a simultaneous linear equation using concept of matrices.

+2. Calculus